 Test at least: Yes No Are safety sensor and connectors securely mounted and free of obvious signs of damage, changes or tampering?
 Were obvious changes made to access or entry possibilities?
-Test the effectiveness of the safety sensor: The LED 1 on the safety sensor must illuminate green (see chapter 3.4 "Display ele- ments").
+Test the effectiveness of the safety sensor: The LED 1 and LED 6 on the safety sensor must illuminate green (see chapter 3.4 "Display elements").
 2. Interrupt the protective field using a suitable opaque test object (see figure).
-Checking the protective field function with test rod.
+Checking the protective field function with test rod Checking the protective field function with test rod.
 Use a sample item with the set resolution as the test rod.
 The sample item should have a matt surface structure.
-Does the LED 1 on the safety sensor illuminate constantly red while the protective field is interrupted?
+Do the LED 1 and LED 6 on the safety sensor illuminate constantly red while the protec- tive field is interrupted?